TRUFAMANIA

 Ascospores: 28-43 x 27-40 µm excluding ornament, size variable depending on number of spores in the ascus, Q range = 1,00-1,37, globose to broadly ellipsoid or citriform, yellow, yellow brown at maturity, translucent, ornamented with a regular reticulum with polygonal meshes 4-5 (-7) µm high, 7-10 µm long, 4-6 across width of spore.

-Peridium: 200-500 µm thick, composed of agglutinated, interwoven, hyaline hyphae.
-These hyphae are mixed with subglobose cells in the innermost layer.
-The outermost layer may be entirely composed of hyphae and sometimes we can see emanating hyphae.
+Peridium: 200–500 µm thick, composed of agglutinated, interwoven, hyaline hyphae mixed with subglobose cells in the innermost layer.
+The outermost layer may be entirely composed of hyphae, with emanating hyphae sometimes visible.

 Glebal tissue composed of interwoven, hyaline hyphae.

-Comentarios: We found considerable variation in the form of spores in the various collections, some with very few eye-shaped spores and many globose spores (Q=1,00-1,06).
+Notes: Considerable variation in spore shape was observed across the various collections, some with very few eye-shaped spores and many globose spores (Q = 1.00–1.06).

 Antonio RodríguezAntonio Rodríguez